eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/03_before-you-begin.md

 </div>

 ## What's Next?
-- [Install the CDT](./04_install-the-CDT.md): Steps to install the EOSIO Contract Development Toolkit (CDT) on your system.
+- [Install the CDT](./04_install-the-CDT.md): Steps to install the Antelope Contract Development Toolkit (CDT) on your system.